 The quantity of (SIZE) (TYPE) SANITARY SEWER PIPE will be measured per linear foot, measured from the end of pipe or inside face of structures.

 The quantity of (SIZE) (TYPE) SANITARY SEWER MANHOLE will be measured per each.

+The quantity of REPLACE SANITARY SEWER PIPE WITH PVC PIPE (XX INCH) will be measured per linear foot.

 The quantity of [FILL IN ITEM DESCRIPTION] will be measured per [UNIT].